karl130757/ResumeHelperMicroService/README.md

 5. Access the service locally at: [http://127.0.0.1:5000](http://127.0.0.1:5000)

 ## Usage
 To use the **ResumeHelperMicroService**, send a POST request to the `/analyze` endpoint.
-Users can either upload files or provide the resume and job description as text in the request.
+Users can upload files or provide the resume and job description as text in the request.

 ### Example Request (Text):
 ```json